dogiparthyanand/SHA256_project/README.md

 Implementation Structure:

-C++ code is professional and stable, it is structurally the best method available in terms of precision to avoid technical risks:
+C++ code is professional and stable, it is structurally the best method available in terms of precision to avoid technical risks.
 Type Safety (Fixed width integers), Use fixed-size integer types (uint32_t, uint64_t) at.
 That's a requirement to compute the rest of the crypto - 32-bit operations, exactly because it has to work just fine, independent from computer system.

 Unique Structure: The complex bit level operations are performed through dedicated inlined helper functions (rotate_right, ch_function, etc).
 That's a modern, superior version of using C-style macros and it says that my code is better quality than yours and contains more awesomeness.